ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 # Ordering vCenter Server instances
 {: #vc_orderinginstance}

 To deploy a flexible and customizable VMware virtualized platform that best fits your workload needs, order a VMware vCenter Server instance.
-During the initial order, you can also add services, such as [Zerto on {{site.data.keyword.cloud}}](/docs/services/vmwaresolutions/services?topic=vmware-solutions-addingzertodr) for disaster recovery.
+During the initial order, you can also add services, such as [Zerto](/docs/services/vmwaresolutions/services?topic=vmware-solutions-addingzertodr) for disaster recovery.

 ## Requirements
 {: #vc_orderinginstance-req}